JuliaData/DataFrames.jl/docs/src/lib/metadata.md

     Such changes might be made based on users' feedback about what metadata propagation rules are most convenient in practice.

-The general design rules for propagation of table metadata is as follows:
+The general design rules for propagation of table metadata is as follows.

+For table level metadata:
 * for all operations that take a single data frame like object and return a data frame like object table level metadata is propagated to the returned data frame object; similarly operations that mutate a single data